awsdocs/iam-user-guide/doc_source/troubleshoot_roles.md

               "CS"
           ]}}
   ```
 + Verify that you meet all the conditions that are specified in the role's trust policy\.
 A `Condition` can specify an expiration date, an external ID, or that a request must come only from specific IP addresses\.
-In the following example, if the current date is any time after the specified date, then the policy never matches and cannot grant you the permission to assume the role\.
+Consider the following example: If the current date is any time after the specified date, then the policy never matches and cannot grant you the permission to assume the role\.

   ```
       "Effect": "Allow",